theskyinflames/Go-in-a-shot/README.md

 A brief and fucking fast guide to introduce yourself in Go on a dirty way.

 ## Step 0 - Install Go in your system
-This step varies for each os system.
+This step varies for each OS (Linux, windos, iOS) and platform (Intel/amd, ARM, ..).
 Look this at [Go, getting started](https://golang.org/doc/install)

 ## Step 1 - Understanding the Go context
 Prepare your system to write Go code and manage your workspaces correctly.
 Look this at [How to Write Go Code](https://golang.org/doc/code.html)